 - Facilities: 3 backcountry campgrounds at Quiniscoe Lake (30 sites), Lake of the Woods (28 sites) and Pyramid Lake (12 sites).

 - Location: 3 km west of Keremeos off Highway 3.
 Take Ashnola Road from the highway and cross a red covered bridge.
 10 km later the pavement ends and the Ashnola Forest Service Road, which leads into the park, begins.
 This road extends 48 km upstream to the south end of the Ashnola Valley.
 Cathedral Park is a very popular hiking area, but the season can be very short due to the high elevation and potential for snow.
 The season is generally the end of June to early October.
 No vehicles are allowed into the core area on the private access road.
-Cathedral Lakes Lodge provides jeep transportation service (fee for service) from the base area to the Lodge next to Quiniscoe Lake in the park's core area, 16 km away.
+Cathedral Lakes Lodge provides jeep transportation service (for a fee) from the base area, to the Lodge next to Quiniscoe Lake in the park's core area, 16 km away.